beyondessential/tamanu/database/model/facility-server/public/administered_vaccines.md

 {% docs table__administered_vaccines %}
-Table of vaccines administered to patients related to the Vaccination modal
+Table of vaccines administered to patients.

+Vaccinations are recorded via the Vaccinations modal; they are selected from a list of Scheduled Vaccines and linked to a Patient via an Encounter.
 {% enddocs %}

 {% docs administered_vaccines__id %}